 The Local Offer must develop and respond to feedback from you, its users.
 On this page we will publish summaries of the thoughts and comments that you've shared with us.
 We'll also provide details of what Nottinghamshire is doing in response to this feedback.
 On an annual basis we publish a report, which outlines the work that has taken place on the Local Offer during the year, including work as direct result of user comments, and also outlines plans for future work.
 These reports can be viewed under downloads on the right side of this page.

 Remember if you want to comment on the local offer there are a number of ways you can do this:

 1) By completing “Take the Survey”, which is located under the picture carousel at the top of the homepage.
 You can let us know how easy you've found using the site.
 Was it easy to search and navigate?
 Was information presented in a clear and helpful way?
 Etc. The survey should take no more than a few minutes to complete.

-2) You can use the "What's Missing" link (above the number 1 on the Local Offer homepage).
-This opens a comments box which you can use to tell us about services or provision that you are using or aware of that aren't currently included or notify us of gaps in the services and provision that are currently available.
-Alternatively you can email email@example.com to let the team know if there are gaps in the Local Offer.
+2) You can use the "What's Missing" link, which is located under the picture carousel at the top of the homepage.
+This opens a comments box which you can use to tell us about services or provision that you are using or aware of that aren't currently included in the Local Offer or notify us of gaps in the services and provision that are currently available.
+Alternatively you can email firstname.lastname@example.org to let the team know if there are gaps in the Local Offer.
 Please provide as much information as you can.
 We'll then make contact with the provider and ask them to register their information on the Local Offer.

-3) By using the Nottinghamsire Parent/Carer Forum meetings in your area to highlight any gaps or to advise on what is or isn't working well with the Local Offer.
-(You can find out more about Notts Parent/Carer Forum by using the link to their website on the right side of this page under ‘external links’).
+3) By using the Nottinghamshire Parent/Carer Forum meetings in your area to highlight any gaps or to advise on what is or isn't working well with the Local Offer.
+You can find out more about the Notts Parent/Carer Forum by using the link to their website on the right side of this page under external links.

 THOUGHTS & COMMENTS